cwodtke/PersonalOkrTracker/PRD.md

-# Product Requirements Document: Daily OKR Task Planner
+# Product Requirements Document: Daily Goal & Task Planner

 ## 1. Product Overview

 ### 1.1 Product Vision
-A personal productivity system that bridges strategic planning (OKRs) with daily execution through automated morning reminders and an intuitive task management webapp.
+A personal productivity system that bridges strategic planning (Goals/OKRs) with daily execution through automated morning reminders and an intuitive task management webapp.
+Based on the Radical Focus methodology, the system helps users maintain focus on quarterly goals while tracking health metrics and heartbeat work.

 ### 1.2 Target User
-Individual knowledge workers who use OKRs for goal setting and want to align daily tasks with quarterly objectives.
-The objectives can be personal or work oriented.
+Individual knowledge workers who use OKRs/Goals for goal setting and want to align daily tasks with quarterly objectives.
+The goals can be personal or work oriented.

 ### 1.3 Core Value Proposition
 - Maintain focus on quarterly goals through daily reminders